 The word ‘Mississippi’ itself actually means ‘great river’, derived from Ojibwa – meaning that the name we call the river literally means ‘the great river’s river’!

-Do you know any fun, strange or simply interesting facts about the Mississippi River?
-Let us know in the comments section below!
+Do you know any fun facts about the Mississippi River?
+Share them in the comments below!